 En-Safe’s (1992) CH-02 Construction Heat Training, is approved by the Technical Standards and Safety Authority (TSSA Training Provider #000155415).
 CH-O2 certificate under Ontario Regulation 215/01 made under the Technical Standards and Safety Act, 2000, states that a person who is the holder of a CH-O2 certificate or the holder of a record of training for the purpose may activate a propane, natural gas or oil-fired construction heater or torch that has an input of 400,000 Btuh or less, and connect it to or disconnect it from piping, tubing, a refuelling appliance, a container or a natural gas meter.

-Training can be customized to include policies, procedures, and/or equipment specific to your organization.
+On-Site training can be customized to include policies, procedures, and/or equipment specific to your organization.

 ETS offers other levels and types of Hazardous Material Training, for any business solution.
 For other alternatives please go to SafetyABC.